Writing a Hero’s Journey climax isn’t easy. Even when you outline it properly, you might struggle to put the right words on the paper.

 The Ordeal is a lengthy scene, filled with many beats, and each beat must be carefully designed to maximize its impact.
 This is the moment your reader has been waiting for, after all!

 How do you write it so it is irresistibly good?

 1. Focus on what got you here: Desire

 It’s easy to screw this up.
 When we plan and write a story, we spend a lot of time building up toward the exciting climactic event.
 So when we get there, it’s easy to overdo it with physical details as we attempt to take the movie playing in our heads and put it down on paper.

 Unfortunately, the same movie will never play in your reader’s mind.
 There might not be a movie playing at all.

 This is natural.
 We avoid conflict, especially conflict that we can’t comprehend or establish ourselves in, even as observers.
-It is imperative that your reader understands every piece of your story’s action, and that he or she cares about the outcome of each punch, jump, kiss, or insult.
+It is imperative that your reader understands every piece of your story’s action, and that they care about the outcome of each punch, jump, kiss, or insult.

 That’s why you need to focus on what got you here: Your protagonist’s desire.

-And along with that desire (for his/her want and need), is his/her fear.
-What does he have to lose?
-Why is success so important to her?
+And along with that desire (for their want and need), is their fear.
+What do they have to lose?
+Why is success so important to them?